mahato99/gemini-rag/README.md

-# PDF Chatbot using Langchain and Google Gemini
+# Multi PDF Chatbot with Gradio UI using Langchain and Google Gemini

 ## Overview
 This application enables question-answering over PDF documents using Google's Gemini AI and LangChain, with vector-based document retrieval.